eldiegod/bike-shop-frontend/README.md

 `yarn` then `yarn dev` to start the app on dev mode.

 On the route "/admin" there is an admin area to add bikes, customizables and check orders.

+###Important:
+the dev version of this project will only be fully functional if there is a version of the backend running locally too (https://github.com/eldiegod/bike-shop-backend)